Special Attention for Your Little One’s Special Eyes

 Children’s eyes grow and change quickly.
 If they develop a vision problem, they often don’t realize it or know how to articulate it.
 Comprehensive eye exams help prevent vision-related problems from going undiagnosed and impacting your child’s ability to learn.

-At Prairie Vision in Wainwright, we love seeing our young patients for their routine eye exams.
+At Prairie Vision in Wainwright and Vermilion, we love seeing our young patients for their routine eye exams.
 Our eye doctors are experienced at pediatric eye exams and strives to create a comforting, safe, and engaging environment for children of all ages.
 Give your little one special attention, and book their eye exam today.

 Signs of Vision Problem in Children